Jimmy Walker (footballer, born 1973): Walsall

 Walker joined Notts County as a trainee in July 1991, but failed to make a first-team appearance and moved to Walsall in August 1993, making his debut in the same month.
 He went on to make 475 appearances in all competitions for Walsall in eleven years, the most by any goalkeeper for the club and became a cult hero at Bescot Stadium.

 While at Walsall he was a key player in three promotion seasons, won their Player of the Season award twice and was selected in the PFA Second Division Team of the Year in 2001.
 He was awarded a testimonial in the summer of 2003.
-Walker's popularity proved such that an autobiography was commissioned to coincide with his testimonial season; ghosted by Walsall programme editor, Andrew Poole, it proved to be a relative success with fans of Walsall and of West Ham United.
+Walker's popularity proved such that an autobiography was commissioned to coincide with his testimonial season; ghostwritten by Walsall programme editor, Andrew Poole, it proved to be a relative success with fans of Walsall and of West Ham United.

 Walker's successes at Walsall included promotion from Division Three in 1995 and from Division Two in 1999 and again in 2001.
 He was nicknamed "Wacka" by the Walsall fans.